archlinux/infrastructure/roles/keycloak/files/theme/README.md

 Requirements:

 - Docker

-- Ansible
+- Docker Compose

-The theme folder includes a helpful Ansible playbook (`localdev.yml`) to enable local theme development and maintenance via a Docker container that spins up a local Keycloak instance that can be quickly accessed and be tampered with.
+The theme folder includes a helpful Docker Compose file (`docker-compose.yml`) to enable local theme development and maintenance via a Docker container that spins up a local Keycloak instance that can be quickly accessed and be tampered with.
 This means that there is no need to touch the actual running Keycloak instance to do theme modifications.
 It is recommend to test out theme customizations locally first before deploying them to the running instance.

-The Ansible playbook is doing the following:
+The Docker Compose file is doing the following:

 - Spins up a local Keycloak server instance that can be accessed from `http://127.0.0.1:9000`
 - Creates a default `admin` user with the same name and password
 - Sets the default theme and welcome screen to the `archlinux` theme
 - Disables theme caching to make it possible to edit theme resources directly from the `themes` directory without restarting Keycloak
 - Installs vim to enable editing of the theme resources within the container

-- Automatically restarts and recreates the container each time is executed to test any new changes applied to the local resource files

 **Note**:  the directory structure of the Keycloak docker container is different from an actual running instance.